 HOW TO GET THERE: To get on the monorail, you have to go to Gateway Station, return ticket costs 25 AED/6 EUR.
 How to get to this station?
 The best option is a tram which stops at Palm Jumeirah, which goes both from Madinat Jumeirah, as well as from Dubai Marina and Jumeirah Lakes Towers metro station.

 If you want to feel like a beautiful, sexy and rich (a.k.a. the Russian oligarchs), go to the nearby Dubai Marina.
-Number of skyscrapers, sports cars, expensive boats per square meter is impressive.
-Definitely one of the most popular Dubai tourist places, especially when you stay a bit longer.
+The number of skyscrapers, sports cars, expensive boats per square meter is impressive.
+Definitely, one of the most popular Dubai tourist places, especially when you stay a bit longer.
 Go towards the sea, and get to one of the most popular beaches in Dubai – Marina Beach.
 Put on your bikini or shorts and make proper use of sunshine!

 METRO: Jumeirah Lakes Towers, walk to the beach approx 20 minutes.